ALieNZ

 It’s your dream: to become the opposite sex, just for one day.
 Here’s a teenage boy who does just that.
 Every day, whenever he wants.
 And no one knows – except his parents, and they engineered it.

 The “Twins” begins with a brilliant moonlit scene of young JOSEPHINE and a guy attempting to make out in a car.
 She resists, and he begins to physically pressure her.
-Suddenly he realizes he’s losing the fight while the girl overpowers him.
+Suddenly he realizes he’s losing the fight – Josephine overpowers him.
 He bolts from the car with a panic-stricken look on his face.

 And their son Joe, a good-looking boy with a mischievous disposition is about to enroll in his umpteenth new high school.
 On the first day of classes, he sets his sights on a knock-out blonde cheerleader who is very popular and very “taken”.
 As Joe and his newly found friend FRED plot the courting of JULIE, trouble begins.